hydroperx/freefonts/README.md

 ## Cambria

-This is sort of a serif font that may be used similiarly to Times New Roman.
+This is sort of a serif font that may be used similiarly to Times New Roman, with a less aggressive serif characteristic.

 Closest free alternatives: